jbpoline/ohbm2015_talk_imaging_genetics/talk.md

 * Effect size in imaging genetics:
     - BDNF and hippocampal volume: genuine effect or winners curse? d=0.12, p=0.02, Molendijk (2012)
     - Stein et al, 2012: marker is associated with 0.58% of intracranial volume per risk allele
-    - COMT and DLPFC: meta analysis : d = 0.55,  N > 62 subjects (Meir, 2009)
     - Flint 2014: Effect size of intermediate phenotype not much greater than others
     - For psychiatric diseases: mean OR is 1.15, QT: variance explained by 1 locus << 0.5%, 0.1-0.3% for protein or serum concentration

 > * Unlikely effect sizes
+    - COMT and DLPFC: meta analysis : d = 0.55,  most studies N < 62 subjects (Meir, 2010)
-    - HTTLPR and amygdala: Hariri 2002: p-value implies that locus explain > 40% of phenotypic variance.
+    - HTTLPR and amygdala: Hariri 2002: p-value implies that locus explain > 40% of phenotypic variance. d=1.05
-    - KCTD8 / cortical area: Paus 2012: 21% of phenotypic variance (250 subjects)
+    - KCTD8 / cortical area: Paus 2012: 21% of phenotypic variance (250 subjects), d=1.03.

 Effect size decreases with years
 =====================================